mdlindsey/AutoChatRL/README.md

 You can assign static messages to hotkeys of your choice via `CFG_MSG_STATIC` in `config.ahk`; sending static messages will stop the script to prevent input conflict.

+### Bakkes Plugin

+To use the BakkesMod plugin, drag/drop `bakkes/AutoChat.dll` into your BakkesMod `plugins` folder.

+To find your BakkesMod folder, open the BakkesMod injector window and select `File > Open BakkesMod Folder`.

 ## Simplified alt accounts for Epic/Steam

 Some people choose to run this script with an alternate Rocket League account as the brief input disruption can be consequential in higher level gameplay.